antoniovalentim/antoniovalentim.github.io/_pages/about.md

 From January 2023, I will be a Postdoctoral Associate at [Yale](https://www.yale.edu/).

-I am interested in political behaviour, with a focus on the politics of the environment as well as the relationship between political elites and voters.
+The core of my research studies when and how voters and political elites act on climate.
 My dissertation, which is supervised by [Heike Klüver](http://www.heike-kluever.com/), looks at how climate change and its politicisation influence the behaviour of voters and of political elites.

 <!-- how both voters and political elites react to climate change and the politicisation of the environment, as well as the consequences of environmental policy. -->